Influenza (flu) vaccine

 How the vaccine is given

-The flu vaccine is given as an injection in the upper arm in adults and to young children in their thigh or in their upper arm.
+The vaccine is given as an injection into the upper arm in older children and adults and into the thigh in infants.

-The FluMist influenza vaccine is an intranasal spray offered to children who qualifies, as an alternative to the traditional needle-based influenza vaccine.
+The FluMist influenza vaccine is an intranasal spray offered to children who qualify, as an alternative to the traditional needle-based influenza vaccine.

 Who should receive the vaccine

-All New Brunswick residents aged 6 months and older should get their influenza vaccine annually.
+All New Brunswick residents aged six months and older should get their influenza vaccine annually.

 Who it is not recommended for